a course you have previously taught

-1. You must reduce the cost of course materials by replacing some or all of your current texts with free or Open Educational Resources (OER).
+1. You must reduce the cost of course materials by replacing some or all of your current texts with Open Educational Resources (OER).
 Note: Simply allowing students to use earlier editions or informing them of online sources, used, lower cost rentals or ebooks is not sufficient.

 2. The total student savings must be at least $1,000 per course section.
 To calculate this, use the difference between the total cost of course materials from previous term and total cost of course materials in adopting term x number of students in current term.